oceancolorcoder/SeaBASS_SME/README.md

    Otherwise the same as review_awr_hypercp.m

-## awr2env.py
-    Inputs:
-        SeaBASS files identified in batch_awr2env.py

-    Outputs:
-        *.env.all file

-A work in progress.
-Currently accommodates hyperspectral Es, Rrs, but overwrites the same [cruise].awr.[pi].env.all file with every file in the input list.
-Also, need to introduce timestamp screening to only output data for validation, non-validation, etc.

 ## batch_awr2env.py
     Inputs:
         List of .sb files to process

     Outputs:
         .env.all files
+Runs awr2env.py

+## awr2env.py
+    Inputs:
+        SeaBASS files identified in batch_awr2env.py (Es, Rrs)

+    Outputs:
+        *.env.all file for NOMAD
+        *.env file for VALIDATION
+Matches spectra to within 10s of flags developed in review_awr_TYPE.m and only includes spectra that passed all flags.